joemphilips/walletts/README.md

-run `yarn build` to build all packages run `yarn test` ro run tests in all packages run `yarn dev` to launch application in development mode.
+run `yarn build` to build all packages run `yarn test` ro run tests in all packages run `yarn dev` to launch application in development mode. this will compile every packages with `tsc -w`.
+So changes in an arbitrary package will invoke HMR.